Killing of Dominique Dunne: Background

-Dominique Dunne was born in Santa Monica, California, the youngest child of Ellen Beatriz "Lenny" (née Griffin), a ranching heiress, and Dominick Dunne, a writer, producer, and actor.
-Dunne had Irish and Mexican ancestry, her father was born and raised in an Irish Catholic family with her maternal grandfather, an Irish-American and her maternal grandmother a Mexican who was from Sonora, Mexico.
-She embarked on an acting career which included roles in several television series and the horror film Poltergeist (1982), the latter being her best-known role.
+Dominique Dunne was born in Santa Monica, the youngest child of Ellen Beatriz "Lenny" (née Griffin), a ranching heiress, and Dominick Dunne, a writer, producer, and actor.
+Dunne had Irish and Mexican ancestry.
+Her father was born and raised in an Irish Catholic family with her maternal grandfather, an Irish-American and her maternal grandmother a Mexican who was from Sonora.
+She embarked on an acting career which included roles in several TV series and the horror film Poltergeist (1982), the latter being her best-known role.

 Dunne met John Thomas Sweeney, a sous-chef at the restaurant Ma Maison, at a party in 1981.
 After a few weeks of dating, they moved into a one-bedroom house together on Rangely Avenue in West Hollywood.
 Due to Sweeney's jealousy and possessiveness, however, the relationship quickly deteriorated.
 The couple frequently fought, and Sweeney began to physically abuse Dunne.
 According to one account, during an argument on August 27, 1982, he yanked handfuls of her hair out by the roots.
 Frightened, Dunne fled to her mother's house, where Sweeney showed up and began to bang on the door and windows, demanding to be let in.
 Dunne's mother told him to leave and threatened to call the police.
-A few days later, Dunne returned to the home she shared with Sweeney and the two resumed their relationship.
+A few days later, Dunne returned to the home she shared with Sweeney, and the two resumed their relationship.

 During another argument at their home on September 26, 1982, Sweeney grabbed Dunne by the throat, threw her on the floor, and began to strangle her.
 A friend who was staying with the couple at the time heard "loud gagging sounds" and ran into the room where Dunne was being attacked.
 Dunne told the friend that Sweeney had tried to kill her, but Sweeney denied the claim and asked Dunne to come back to bed.
-She pretended that she was going to comply with his request, but sneaked out of the bathroom window.
+She pretended that she was going to comply with his request, but snuck out of the bathroom window.
 When Sweeney heard Dunne start her car, he ran out and jumped on the hood.
-Dunne stopped the car long enough for Sweeney to jump off the hood and then she drove away.
-For the next few days, she stayed with her mother, as well as at the homes of some of her friends.
+Dunne stopped the car long enough for Sweeney to jump off the hood, and then she drove away.
+For the next few days, she stayed with her mother and at the homes of some of her friends.
 She later called Sweeney and ended the relationship.
 After he moved out, Dunne had the locks changed and moved back into their Rangely Avenue home.